Skip to content

 Graph showing the reduction in the numbers of antibiotics produced over time.

-Ways of preventing the development of antibiotic resistance in bacteria
+Ways of preventing the development of antibioticantibiotic

 Controlling the use of antibiotics reduces opportunities for pathogens to develop resistance.